dagibbins186/Election_Analysis/README.md

 # Election Analysis
 **Project Overview**\
-This project analyzed 369,712 ballets to determine the winner of an election, the counties that voted and the proportion of votes amond the counties and candidates.
-The goal was to use Python for tallying three, Colorado counties' outcomes.
-The approach achieved the desired results, is recommended to use at scale.\
-**Analysis**\
+This project uses Python to analyze 369,712 ballets and determine:\
+1. the winner of a Colorado election,
+2. the proportion and number of votes that each candidate won,
+3. the proportion and number of votes that each county cast.
+**Results**\
+Three contestents and three counties competed in the election.
+A total of 369,712 voters participated.
+The winner was Diana DeGette.
+She won 73.8% of the vote with 272,892 ballets.
+Charles Stockham came in second (23% of the vote).
+Raymon Doane brought up the rear (3.1% of the vote).
+Denver county submited the most ballets (306,055).
+This means it had nearly 8x more voters than Jefferson or Arapahoe County.\
+**Recommendations**\